Salaries and Benefits

 Each non-bargaining unit:

-- 2013 NBU Non Exempt Fringe Benefit Summary
+- 2016 NBU Exempt Full-Time Fringe Benefit Summary

-- 2013 NBU Dept Head Fringe Benefit Summary
+- 2016 NBU Non Exempt Full-Time Fringe Benefit Summary

 Each bargaining unit:

-In addition, the law requires that total annual compensation packages that exceed $150,000 be posted at least 6 days before they are approved.
-Therefore, as new compensation packages that exceed $150,000 are proposed, they will be posted here.
+Illinois law requires that total annual compensation packages that exceed $150,000 be posted at least 6 days before they are approved.
+Therefore, as new compensation packages that exceed $150,000 are proposed, they will be included in this report and posted here.